What to Consider if Your Business is Looking to Hire Veterans

 Engage all employees.
 A veteran hiring program should include more than just veterans and managers; engaging all employees in the company can help everyone feel attached to something bigger than their job.
 Employees who work for companies with veteran-hiring initiatives may feel proud of their employer, honored to work alongside someone who served their country, and can learn to appreciate the experience, talents, skills, and values veterans bring to the job.

 Looking for resources to help with your hiring strategies?
-Learn more here.
+Learn more on the Paychex Hiring Services page.